 How to organize your life using a notebook

 At this point, I’ll always keep a digital calendar and master to-do list as a back-up and to sync up with my family.
+Online tools are undoubtedly the best practices of the digital world.
+But still, keeping a journal is always productive.
 However, over the past two years, I’ve switched to planning things out daily on paper with just a plain Moleskine notebook.

 This notebook doubles as a journal, an idea book, a shopping list, a writing notebook, and so much more.
 I love it and it’s so nice having everything in one place.
 I hope it works for you too!